 World's Fastest Flower, The

-Named a Finalist in the Montana New Zealand Book Awards 2009 Best First Book Award
+Finalist in the Montana New Zealand Book Awards 2009 Best First Book Award

 The worlds fastest flower is the Canadian Bunchberry Dogwood.

 This was not discovered until just recently as no camera had been created fast enough to record such information, but now, with cameras that film at ten thousand frames a second, we know.

 Combining the urgency of the Canadian Bunchberry Dogwood with the suspended time of the lyric poem, this book introduces a courageous and innovative new voice in New Zealand poetry.

 ‘An unmistakable jaunty spirit rattles through her writing.
 She produces a delightful blend of fey and the coarsely direct and vulgar.’

 ‘Freedom is a theme that runs throughout the book: freedom to be an individual, to be imperfect and honest.
 While the poems deal with some hard issues, by the end of the book I felt optimistic.
 The final poem, Thin as a Rake, is my favourite and it tells of the subjects relationship with the apathetic, television-addicted Andrew.
 It is funny, sad and surreal, a poem I will read again.
 This is a challenging book but well worth it and I will watch for Simmonds work in the future with interest.’